-A subsidiary has established an operating lease line of credit of \$42,500 with the financing arm of a major heavy equipment supplier to finance operating equipment leases.
-Draws under this facility are generally recognized as operating leases (see note 18).
-At September 30, 2013, the subsidiary has used \$21,381 under this facility.
+A subsidiary of the Company has established an operating lease line of credit of \$42,500 with the financing arm of a major heavy equipment supplier to finance operating equipment leases.
+Draws under this facility are generally recognized as operating leases, with the lease obligations being secured by the specific leased equipment (see note 18).
+At December 31, 2013, the subsidiary has used \$19,252 under this facility.